As gold prices drop, U.S. shoppers, investors ponder options

-NEW YORK With gold prices at three-year lows, Scott Simon, whose family owns 18 pawn shops in Long Island and Queens, New York, is noticing a significant slowdown in business.
+NEW YORK, April 15 With gold prices at three-year lows, Scott Simon, whose family owns 18 pawn shops in Long Island and Queens, New York, is noticing a significant slowdown in business.

 "When gold goes down, we are less busy," Simon said.
-His stores - which do a brisk trade buying and selling gold - are in neighbourhoods with large Indian populations where 22-karat gold jewellery is a big part of weddings and other religious ceremonies.
+His stores - which do a brisk trade buying and selling gold - are in neighborhoods with large Indian populations where 22-karat gold jewelry is a big part of weddings and other religious ceremonies.

 A few customers are liquidating their gold holdings before prices fall even further, but most are "holding out because they think gold will go back up," Simon said.

-However, other jewellery stores in Queens said they were seeing buyers in response to the latest fall in gold prices.
+However, other jewelry stores in Queens said they were seeing buyers in response to the latest fall in gold prices.

 Gold prices fell more than 8 percent on Monday to under $1,400 an ounce, heading for the biggest two-day drop in 30 years.